Fantastic-Fanta/The-Fantastic-Town-API/Blender_Importer/README.md

 ```py
 exec(compile(open("ur/file/path").read(),"the/same/file/path",'exec'))
 ```
+## Macro
+The way the macro works is very simple, following the order of `INSERT` -> `ROTATE` -> `MOVE` -> `RESIZE`, recommended to always leave `RESIZE` to the last step to avoid large parts getting stuck due to hitting plot boundaries.
+If any issue occurs with entering the values (coordinates, rotations and dimensions), it is likely a speed issue, try turning down your speed to see if the issue is still there, if it is, it shouldnt be.

 ## Extras
 I have also uploaded a Blender file with the name `BoundingBox.blend.Zip` in the current directory, not very important but it contains the exact bounding box size of Town's 100x200 plot, with the base marked with a cross, relatively convenient to use for estimating sizes.
 Using multiple instances of Roblox to divide a high triangle count model up is also highly recommended as it can increase speed significantly.